AlibabaCloudDocs/ecs/intl.en-US/API Reference/Disk/DescribeDisks.md

 -   true: The disk is removable.
 A removable disk can exist independently and can be attached to or detached from an instance within the same zone.
 -   false: The disk is not removable.
 A disk that is not removable cannot exist independently or be detached from one instance and then attached to another instance within the same zone.

-When the `Portable` property of the following disks is set to `false`, these disks share the same lifecycle with their associated instances:
+When the `Portable` attribute of the following disks is set to `false`, these disks share the same lifecycle with their associated instances:

--   Local disk
+-   Local disks
--   Local SSD
+-   Local SSDs
--   Subscription data disk |
+-   Subscription data disks |
 |DeleteWithInstance|Boolean|No|false|Specifies whether the disk is released when its associated instance is released.
 Valid values:

 -   true: The disk is released when its associated instance is released.